-South Korea Sends First Train In Plan To Reconnect With North
+South Korea Sends 1st Train In Plan To Reconnect With North

 Economists draw parallels with Germany, whose 1990 reunification costs continue to mount — up to $1.7 trillion, by some estimates, in federal government subsidies to poorer eastern states.

-If that parallel wasn't obvious enough, there's actually a chunk of the Berlin Wall, sitting on the platform at the Dorasan station.
+If that parallel wasn't obvious enough, there's actually a chunk of the Berlin Wall, sitting on the platform at the Dorasan Station.

 There's a clock on either side of the chunk, counting down the days, minutes and seconds to unification.